Man linked to Arizona teen Alicia Navarro pleads not guilty to possessing child sexual abuse images

 Authorities have not said whether Davis is considered a suspect in the disappearance of Alicia Navarro in September 2019.
 Navarro left a note behind when she vanished from her home days before her 15th birthday, sparking a massive search that included the FBI.
 She was almost 19 when she walked into the Havre, Montana, police station in July and said she wanted to be removed from the missing persons list.

-In investigating the circumstances that led Navarro to be in Havre — nearly 1,400 miles (2,253 kilometers) from her childhood home in Glendale, Arizona — law enforcement officers in Arizona obtained warrants that they said led to the discovery of the images of child sexual abuse on Davis’ cellphone, court records said.
-Some of the images involved infants and toddlers and some were computer generated, according to court records.
+In investigating the circumstances that led Navarro to be in Havre — nearly 1,400 miles from her childhood home in Glendale— law enforcement officers in Arizona obtained warrants that they said led to the discovery of the images of child sexual abuse on Davis’ cellphone, court records said.
+Some of the images involved infants and toddlers and some were computer-generated, according to court records.

 Davis is charged with possessing images of a child or children under the age of 12 engaged in actual or simulated sexual conduct, which carries a mandatory sentence of 25 to 100 years in prison.
 He is also charged with possessing images of the sexual abuse of children under the age of 16, which carries a sentence of four to 100 years in prison.